Lori Vermeulen, Provost and Vice President for Academic Affairs

 Joe earned his bachelor’s degree in Vocal Music Performance from Stockton University

-and is completed his Master’s degree in Management and Leadership at Western Governor’s
+and is completing his Master’s degree in Choral Conducting at Messiah College.

-Gail Tracy, Student Issues and Data Administrative Assistant, PSS3
+Gail Tracy, Student Issues and Data Administrative Assistant

 In her position as a Professional Services Specialist, Gail Tracy provides assistance

 to students in the academic appeals process and acts as an Academic Affairs liaison

 for Banner data requests and updates.
 She worked as a proctor in the Testing and Assessment